 C13.
-Application for ee ---------------------- ----
+Application fee ------------------ -----

-✓ If your institution has waived i its application fee for the Fall 202 21 admission cycle please sele ct no. Does your institution have an applica ation fee?
-Yes No Amount of application fee: Can it be waived for applicants with financial need?
-If you have an application fee and an o n-line application option, please i indicate policy for students w ho apply on-line: ☐ Same Fee ☐ Free ☐ Reduced Can on-line application fee be waived f or applicants with financial need ? □ Yes □ No C14.
-Application closing date Does your institution have an applica ation closing date?
-Yes No Date Appli ication closing date (fall) Priori ity Date C15.
-Are first-time, first-year students accepted for terms other than the e fall? ⊠ Yes □ No C16.
-Notification to applicants of admis ssion decision sent (fill in one only ·) ☑ On a rolling basis beginning (d.☐ By (date): Click or tap here to ente☐ Other: Click or tap here to ente enter text.
+✓ If your institution has wa aived its application fee for the Fall ll 2022 admission cycle please select no. Does your institution have an a application fee? ☐ Yes ☒ No Amount of application fee: Cli ick or tap here to enter text.
+Can it be waived for applicants s with financial need? \square Yes \square No If you have an application fee an d an on-line application option, plea ease indicate policy for students who apply on- ine: ☐ Same Fee ☐ Free ☐ Reduced Can on-line application fee be wa aived for applicants with financial n need? □ Yes □ No C14.
+Application closing date Does your institution have an a application closing date? ☐ Yes ☒ N No Date Application closing date (fall) Priority Date C15.
+Are first-time, first-year stu idents accepted for terms other than an the fall? ⊠ Yes □ No C16.
+Notification to applicants of f admission decision sent (fill in one e only) ☑ On a rolling basis beginn☐ By (date): Click or tap here☐ Other: Click or tap here ere to enter text.
 C17.
-Reply policy for admitted applica ants (fill in one only) ☐ Must reply by (date): May 1 ☐ No set date ☐ Must reply by May 1st or within ☐ Other: Click or tap here to ente n Click or tap here to enter text. wear text. eks if notified thereafter Deadline for housing deposit (MMDI Amount of housing deposit: \$200 D): May 1 Refundable if student does not enroll ? ☑ Yes, in full☐ Yes, in part☐ No
+Reply policy for admitted a applicants (fill in one only) ☐ Must reply by (date): Ma ☐ No set date ☐ Must reply by May 1st or ☐ Other: Click or tap here r within Click or tap here to enter text at. weeks if notified thereafter Deadline for housing deposit (Amount of housing deposit: \$2 Refundable if student does not t enroll? ⋈ Yes, in full☐ Yes, in part☐ No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: 2 years C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ☑ No C20.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: Click or tap here to enter text.
+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ⊠ No C20.
 Common Application: Question removed from CDS.
 (Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ☑ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: Click or tap here to enter text.
 First or only early decision plan notification date: Click or tap here to enter text.
 Other early decision plan closing date: Click or tap here to enter text.
 Other early decision plan notification date: Click or tap here to enter text.
-For the Fall 2020 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
+For the Fall 2021 entering class: Number of early decision applications received by your institution: Click or tap here to enter text.
 Number of applicants admitted under early decision plan: Click or tap here to enter text.
 Please provide significant details about your early decision plan: Click or tap here to enter text.
 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☑ Yes □ No If "yes," please complete the following: Early action closing date: December 1 Early action notification date: December 15 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☒ No
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
+Early action notification date: Click or tap here to enter text.
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ⊠ No